Transmission Gully: Construction

-On 15 August 2011, the New Zealand Transport Agency (NZTA), Porirua City Council, and Transpower jointly applied to the Environmental Protection Authority (New Zealand) (EPA) for notices of requirement and resource consents for the Transmission Gully Proposal.

-On 4 May 2012, after a series of public hearings, the EPA-appointed board of inquiry into the Transmission Gully proposal stated in a draft decision that it would grant resource consents for the project.

-On 22 June 2012, the Environmental Protection Authority released the Transmission Gully Board of Inquiry's final report.
-The Board of Inquiry approved the resource consents and the notices of requirement required for the Transmission Gully Proposal.
+On 15 August 2011, the New Zealand Transport Agency (NZTA), Porirua City Council, and Transpower jointly applied to the Environmental Protection Authority (EPA) for notices of requirement and resource consents for the Transmission Gully Proposal.
+On 4 May 2012, after a series of public hearings, the EPA-appointed board of inquiry into the proposal stated in a draft decision that it would grant resource consents for it.
+On 22 June 2012, the EPA released the board of inquiry's final report.
+The board approved the resource consents and the notices of requirement needed.

-On 16 May 2013, national grid owner Transpower applied for consent to the Kapiti Coast District Council to rebuild its Valley Road, Paraparaumu substation to 220 kV and build two short transmission lines to connect it to the two Bunnythorpe to Haywards 220 kV lines to the east.
+On 16 May 2013, national grid owner Transpower applied for consent to the Kāpiti Coast District Council to rebuild its Valley Road, Paraparaumu, substation to 220 kV and build two short transmission lines to connect it to the two Bunnythorpe to Haywards 220 kV lines to the east.
 This would allow Transpower to demolish the existing 110 kV line between Pāuatahanui and Paraparaumu through Transmission Gully, rather than having to relocate it around the motorway.

 In spite of significant opposition, construction of the four-lane motorway began on 8 September 2014 with completion originally scheduled for April 2020.
 Delays due to contractual disputes and difficulties caused by the COVID-19 pandemic pushed the budget out and the opening was scheduled for late 2021.
-In mid-December 2021, it was announced that the road would not be open by Christmas.
+Transmission Gully was formally declared a motorway on 16 August 2021 with the declaration coming into force 28 days later.
+It opened in 2022, as did the Pekapeka to Otaki expressway.
+The Otaki to Levin expressway was cancelled and then rescheduled by the Sixth Labour Government, and has not restarted.